-Students must register for at least twelve credit hours each semester in order to receive the full financial aid award package.
+- Be enrolled for at least 12 hours per semester.
 Students who register on a part-time basis will have their financial aid award reduced proportionally to remain in compliance with federal regulations and institutional policies.

-Students must have a valid Social Security number to receive financial aid.
+- Have a valid Social Security Number.
 Exceptions to this rule are students from the Republic of the Marshall Islands, Federated States of Micronesia, or the Republic of Palau.

-A new law suspends federal student aid eligibility for students convicted under federal or state law for possession of or sale of illegal drugs (not including alcohol or tobacco).
+- Not have a drug conviction.
+Federal regulations prohibit student aid eligibility for students convicted under federal or state law for possession of or sale of illegal drugs (not including alcohol or tobacco).
 If you have been convicted in the past, this does not automatically mean that you are ineligible for federal student aid.
-In order to determine your eligibility visit the following website and complete the Drug Conviction Worksheet.
+You will need to complete a Drug Conviction Worksheet to determine your eligibility.